Cheapest Way to Ship Books

 Shipping Checklist for Books

-- Weigh and measure your most common books packages in production conditions.
+- Weigh and measure your most common book packages in real packing conditions.

-- Save presets for your most common books shipment profiles.
+- Save presets for your most common book shipment profiles.

 Real Books Shipment Examples